-Cutting tools are nothing new.
-From the first stone axes to the most cutting edge end mills, humans have been creating and refining tools since the beginning of time.
-In this article we’ll be covering the top 8 milling tools that form the backbone of every professional machining job.
-Before you even start thinking about feeds and speeds you need to get a handle on these fundamentals.
-Of course we can’t cover everything in one short blog, so take this as some foundational knowledge to build upon when you encounter different or specialty tools.
+CNC cutting tools are nothing new.
+Humans have been creating and refining tools from the first stone axes to the most cutting-edge end mills since the beginning of time.
+In this article, we’ll be covering the top 8 milling tools that form the backbone of every professional machining job.
+Before you even start thinking about feeds and speeds, you need to get a handle on these fundamentals.
+Of course, we can’t cover everything in one short blog, so take this as some foundational knowledge to build upon when you encounter different or specialty tools.

 Before jumping into each tool, let’s focus on what they have in common – tool material and fundamental operation.
 The most common materials you’ll encounter in CNC milling tools include:

-This is the most inexpensive material of the bunch and includes 0.6-1.5% carbon with small amounts of manganese and silicon.
+This is the most inexpensive material of the bunch and includes a total of 0.6-1.5% of carbon with small amounts of manganese and silicon.
 You’ll typically find this material used for low-speed operations in twist drills, forming tools, milling cutters, and turning.

 High-Speed Steel (HSS)